maeddes/hft-24-winter/README.md

    - **12-Factor Applications**: Best practices for building scalable, maintainable applications, focusing on principles like configuration, dependencies, and logging.
    - **Microservices**: Basic concept of microservices, its advantages, and challenges in distributed systems.

+ 2. **Introduction to Persistence, ORM, Spring Data, and Spring Data JPA**
+   - **Persistence and ORM**: Discussed the importance of persistence for long-term data storage, introducing ORM as a way to map objects to relational database tables seamlessly.
+   - **Spring Data JPA**: Explored how Spring Data JPA simplifies data access through repository interfaces, enabling easy CRUD operations and custom queries without boilerplate code.

 ---

 ### **Learning Objectives**
 By the end of this lecture, students will be able to:

 - Describe the CAP Theorem, its components, and how it affects design choices in distributed systems.
 - Explain Conway’s Law and its influence on software architecture, especially in the context of microservices.
 - List and apply the 12 factors for building scalable, portable, and maintainable applications.
 - Define and differentiate microservices architecture from other architectural styles.

+- Explain the concepts of **persistence** and **ORM** and identify their importance in distributed, database-driven applications.
+- Set up **Spring Data JPA** to interact with a relational database and configure it using Docker Compose.

 ### **ABOVE ALL**